littlethao/CV/README.md

 was to ensure each guest is having a smooth and memorable stay with us.
 When issues occur, most importantly it was to listen to understand the guests' trouble and needs.
 The next steps then were to come up with a solution, follow-through till the issue is resolved and checking in on the guests to confirm they are happy with the outcome.
-- My promotion at VWR to a Senior Associate involved in leading a team of five diverse team members with different work motivation.
+- My promotion at VWR to a Senior Associate involved in leading a team of diverse team members with different work motivation.
 Since the definition of "team" and "teamwork" does not come lightly to me, I was keen to get to know each team member and their motivation in order to create a strong and positive team.
 - Achievements: Awarded as the “best Team Member of the month of April 2012” (Front of the House) at the Hilton Mauritius Resort & SPA. / Increase of team performance as per KPI points set by VWR Management.

+#### Analytical

+- Dealt with big data at the European Medicines Agency.
+  - Statistics (quarterly and annual reports)
+  - Compliance check on data going years back to present to the Head of Department.

 #### Quality driven & Learning driven